DoggoWhistler/AMS-app-setup/README.md

 # client-service-template

-Use this template to kickstart new client services.
+Use this template to kickstart new client or domain services.
 The sample code is using DDD concepts and provides a REST API (can be used by Angular components or other clients), and consumes the TB API.
 Unless your laptop does not have access to api gw, you can run this locally and fetch data from the TB API.

+For those new to DDD, please read [this](https://confluence.rel.apps.telenet.be/display/DIGIENGATR/DSA+-+From+layered+architecture+to+hexagonal+architecture+with+DDD) article.

 ## Features